-The COVID-19 pandemic negatively impacted total volume sales of beer in 2020, with on-trade outlets in particular suffering as some local consumers stayed at home out of health concerns and inbound tourism virtually disappeared due to international border closures.
+Many factors, including the closure of on-trade establishments, as well as the lack of tourists due to international border closures, had an impact on beer sales in Tunisia.
 Many consumers turned towards the retail channel, although this was unable to compensate for the steeper declines in on-trade sales.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).